 I didn’t sign up for a language school but bought books and studied all by myself.

-Her name is Bim and we met once a week in a cafe of a shopping mall for two hours, I paid her cash after each session.
-Besides practicing communication she also taught me lots of other useful phrases, grammar structures that were not included in my books.
+Her name is Bim and we met once a week in a cafe of a shopping mall for 2 hours, I paid her cash after each session.
+Besides practicing communication she also taught me lots of other useful phrases and grammar structures that were not included in my books.
 Sometimes she also noticed words in the vocabulary section that were outdated and taught me the right words instead.
-I took her lessons for about ten weeks and it was a great addition to learning just from my books.
+I took her lessons for about 10 weeks and it was a great addition to learning just from my books.